iMAboud/TcNo-Valorant-Backup/README.md

 # TcNo and Valorant Backup | Restore

 ## Description
-This is a simple backup and restore script that saves you lots of time configuring and inserting passwords for Valorant and TcNo Account Switcher.
+This is a simple backup and restore script that saves you a lot of time configuring settings and inserting passwords for Valorant and TcNo Account Switcher.

 ## Usage
 - **Backup**: Click Backup, and it will save all necessary files from "TcNo Account Switcher" and "Riot Client/Valorant" into a ZIP folder.
 Save that ZIP folder somewhere for later to restore.